 No insurance is carried specifically to cover equipment purchased with federal funds.
-Any equipment purchased with federal funds has only a nominal value, and is covered by the District's casualty insurance policies.
+Any equipment purchased with federal funds is covered by the District's casualty insurance policies.

 There were no loans or loan guarantees outstanding at year end.

 Notes To Schedule Of Expenditures Of Federal Awards